gazbert/bxbot/README.md

   to inject on startup.
 The class must be on the runtime classpath.
 See the _[How do I write my own Exchange Adapter?](#how-do-i-write-my-own-exchange-adapter)_ section for more details.

-* The `authenticationConfig` section is optional.
-If present, at least 1 item must be set - these are repeating key/value String pairs.
-  This section is used by the inbuilt Exchange Adapters to configure their exchange trading API credentials - see the sample `exchange.yaml` config files for details.
+* The `authenticationConfig` section is used by the inbuilt Exchange Adapters to configure their exchange trading API credentials - see the sample `exchange.yaml` config files for details.

 * The `networkConfig` section is optional.
-If present, the `connectionTimeout`, `nonFatalErrorCodes`, and `nonFatalErrorMessages` sections must be set.
-This section is used by the inbuilt Exchange Adapters to set their network configuration as detailed below:
+It is used by the inbuilt Exchange Adapters to set their network configuration as detailed below:

-    * The `connectionTimeout` is the timeout value that the exchange adapter will wait on socket connect/socket read when communicating with the exchange.
+    * The `connectionTimeout` field is optional.
+This is the timeout value that the exchange adapter will wait on socket connect/socket read when communicating with the exchange.
 Once this threshold has been breached, the exchange adapter will give up and throw an [`ExchangeNetworkException`](./bxbot-trading-api/src/main/java/com/gazbert/bxbot/trading/api/ExchangeNetworkException.java).
       The sample Exchange Adapters are single threaded: if a request gets blocked, it will block all subsequent requests from getting to the exchange.
 This timeout value prevents an indefinite block.
+If not set, it defaults to 30 seconds.

-    * The `nonFatalErrorCodes` section contains a list of HTTP status codes that will trigger the adapter to throw a non-fatal `ExchangeNetworkException`.
+    * The `nonFatalErrorCodes` field is optional.
+It contains a list of HTTP status codes that will trigger the adapter to throw a non-fatal `ExchangeNetworkException`.
 This allows the bot to recover from temporary network issues.
 See the sample `exchange.yaml` config files for status codes to use.

-    * The `nonFatalErrorMessages` section contains a list of `java.io` Exception message content that will trigger the adapter to throw a non-fatal `ExchangeNetworkException`.
+    * The `nonFatalErrorMessages` field is optional.
+It contains a list of `java.io` Exception message content that will trigger the adapter to throw a non-fatal `ExchangeNetworkException`.
 This allows the bot to recover from temporary network issues.
 See the sample `exchange.yaml` config files for messages to use.

-* The `configItems` section is optional.
+* The `otherConfig` section is optional.
 It is not needed for Bitstamp, but shown above for illustration purposes.
   If present, at least 1 item must be set - these are repeating key/value String pairs.
   This section is used by the inbuilt Exchange Adapters to set any additional config, e.g. buy/sell fees.